 I’m repeating my mantra from prior months:

-June 2022 was well above average, temperature wise, using 1901-2000 mean data and got ranked by the National Center for Environmental Information as 115th warmest for the lower 48 states, or 22nd coolest since records began being kept in 1895 (and indeed as suspected, coming in as a top 20 warmest June):
+June 2022 was well above average, temperature wise, using 1901-2000 mean data and got ranked by the National Center for Environmental Information as 115th coolest for the lower 48 states, or 22nd warmest since records began being kept in 1895:

 Above average temperatures were experienced in the South and Plains.
 There were no bells average states.
 Texas continued to stand out as the relative warmest state, continuing its torrid pace from May: